 Teaching takes the form of lectures and seminars.
 The Master's in Theoretical Linguistics is a demanding programme that requires the student to work throughout the term.
 The students are expected to spend 40 hours per week on their studies, including preparation for lectures and seminars, work on term papers and other assignments.

 Evaluation is carried out at the end of each course on the basis of a portfolio of the students' written work.
 As a Master's student, you will be assigned a supervisor who will monitor your progress throughout your studies.
 The Master's Thesis will be assigned a grade (from A to F); the coursework will be graded on the same scale.
 For information about examinations, please see the individual course descriptions.

 The language of instruction and all syllabus material, and of exams is English.

 On successful completion of the degree programme, students may be qualified for admission to a PhD in Linguistics.

 Exchange studies abroad will make you more attractive on the job market.
 Studies abroad will increase your learning outcomes, improve your language skills, give you unique adventures and international experience.
-Students taking the Master's in Theoretical Linguistics are encouraged to make use of one of our exchange agreements in the second and/or third semester.
+Students taking the Master's in Theoretical Linguistics are encouraged to make use of one of our exchange agreements in the second semester.